- title Associate Head Coach

 - email firstname.lastname@example.org

-Zinkhan arrives in Lexington having spent the last four seasons at Oregon State.
+Zinkhan arrived in Lexington after spending four seasons at Oregon State.
 He first joined the Beavers’ staff in 2018 as an assistant before being promoted to associate head coach in 2020.

 During his first year in Corvallis, Zinkhan helped lead Oregon State to an 11-6-3 record in 2018 and an NCAA Tournament showing for the fourth time in program history.
 The Beavers earned their second NCAA Tournament win in program history and finished second in the Pac-12 standings.
 Under his guidance, Sofiane Djeffal was honored as the Pac-12 Freshman of the Year.